romgar/django-dirtyfields/README.rst

 To use ``django-dirtyfields``, you need to:

-- Inherit from ``DirtyFieldMixin`` in the Django model you want to track.
+- Inherit from ``DirtyFieldsMixin`` in the Django model you want to track.

 ::